bitcoin-black-1/bitcoin-black/README.md

 ### Contact us

-We want to hear about any trouble, success, delight, or pain you experience when using Bitcoin Black.
-Let us know by [filing an issue](https://github.com/bitcoin-black/bitcoin-black/issues), joining us in [reddit](https://reddit.com/r/allaboardbitcoinblack), or joining us in [Discord](https://chat..org/).
+We want to hear about your experience when using Bitcoin Black.
+Let us know by [filing an issue](https://github.com/bitcoin-black/bitcoin-black/issues), joining us in [reddit](https://reddit.com/r/allaboardbitcoinblack), or contacting [Support](https://bitcoinblack.net/support/).